pontoonapps/CareerGuide/maps-api/README.md

 (v1 and v2 APIs are the same, the `/v2` part of the URL is optional)

-These routes return `403 Forbidden` if the current user is not a normal user (i.e. if they are a training centre).
+These routes return `403 Forbidden` if the current user is not a normal user (i.e. if they are a training centre or a guest account).

 * GET `<root>[/v2]/user/training-centres` – return array of training centres of the given user (same data structure as in `training_centres` at `<root>/login` below)
 * POST `<root>[/v2]/user/training-centres/remove` – remove the calling user from the given training centre (accepts JSON)